eclipse-archived/ceylon-lang.org/documentation/presentation/introduction.md

 - No Overloading
   - WTF!?
 - Overloading is evil
-  - make other features much more difficult
-  - less is more

 ### You need overloading for...

 - To support optional parameters
   - Ceylon has them
   - even named-parameters
-- To work on different types of parameters
+- To work on different (sub)types of parameters
   - not safe if a new type is introduced
   - Ceylon has union types and type cases